-The first thing you need to do is forgive yourself.
+The first thing to do is forgive yourself.
 For being in this situation.
 For anything you wish you could do over.
 For being human instead of perfect.

-There are good people all over the world whose grown children have decided they’re better off without them.
+There are good people all over the world whose grown children have decided to cut ties right now.
 You don’t have to be a terrible parent, or a terrible person, for your son or daughter to reject you.

 If you have regrets about your parenting, that’s a good sign.
 It means you’re not deluding yourself.
 The reality is, no one gets it 100% right.
 Not even close.